calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

     a) Script '1-compile-install-prereq.sh'

         This installs all required libraries and tools for compilation using apt-get command.
-The tools & libraries to be installed are approximetly 1GB of size tghus the whole download and installation procedure takes some time depending on your Internet connection speed and speed of your HW.
+The tools & libraries to be installed are approximetly 900MB (for Ubuntu 14.04 LTS and 14.04.1 LTS) of size thus the whole download and installation procedure takes some time depending on your Internet connection speed and speed of your HW.

     b) Script '2-compile-unpack-src.sh' - unpacks all sources of used libraries and sources of Octave 3.8.2 (currently latest).